 At Cranleigh Abu Dhabi, we have two libraries, both filled with age-appropriate books to foster a lifelong love of reading.
-The junior school library is available to pupils from FS1 to Year 6, whilst the senior school library is available for Years 7 to 13 pupils.
+The junior school library is available to pupils from Nursery to Year 6, whilst the senior school library is available for Years 7 to 13 pupils.

 Together, our libraries hold over 25,000 titles of both fiction and non-fiction, which are continually reviewed.
 New publications are added throughout the academic year to support the school’s curriculum, and to fulfill the needs and interests of our pupils.
 Our libraries also carry a growing collection of Arabic language and other foreign language titles.
 The collections can be accessed and searched, using online catalogues, which are accessed through the VLE, the school’s online learning platform, or through the use of dedicated tablets and computers at each library.
 The libraries subscribe to various magazines and online databases, which help further extend the collections, giving senior school pupils access to a wider range of subjects to help with research projects and their Extended Project Qualification (EPQ), an important part of the Sixth Form curriculum.